How to use your car’s life-saving emergency eCall system

 Introduced under EU legislation in April 2018, the idea for eCall was first mooted in the late 1990s.
 Similar technology already existed in North America, including the OnStar system fitted to General Motors vehicles.

-The eCall system is designed to alert emergency services to a serious incident that has triggered the vehicle’s airbags.
+The eCall system is designed to alert the emergency services to a serious incident that has triggered the vehicle’s airbags.

 How do I use a car eCall button?